 - Provide the name and description of the connection.

-- Select Partners for the Destinations type and select Salesforce for Partner Destinations.
+- Select Use partner template and choose Salesforce for Partner Destinations.

-- In the Authorization endpoint field, type one of the following:
+- In the Authorization endpoint field, type https://MyDomainName.my.salesforce.com/services/oauth2/token with your domain name instead of a placeholder.

 NOTE: The URL will be different in case you are using Sandbox with or without enhanced domains.